video

 Now, traditional tales are very old stories that have been passed down from a long time ago and have been told again and again.

-"Little Red Riding Hood," "Anansi the Clever Spider," "The Princess and the Pea," "The Three Little Pigs."
+"Little Red Riding Hood" "Anansi the Clever Spider," "The Princess and the Pea," "The Three Little Pigs."
 Can you think of any more traditional tales?
 Have a think and if you can, you can whisper them in your hands and then share them with someone nearby to you.

-Have a think, can you think of any more traditional tales?
+Can you think of any more traditional tales?
 Great thinking.

 Pause the video here.